davidavdav/Kaldi.jl/README.md

 ## Plans

 Nothing concrete, but it would be kind-of cool to be able to run the `online/nnet2` pipeline of Kaldi natively in Julia.
+Come to think of it, it would be better work on nnet3 support instead.
+But then, there is not even a small chance we'll be able to reproduce the nnet3 computation.